alexkorep/clickhouse-telegram-bot/README.md

 [✅] Generating prompt based on user question and then database structure

-[✅] Sending the prompt to gpt3
+[✅] Sending the prompt to GPT3

 [✅] Sending generated SQL to the clickhouse server

-[ ] Sending the SQL results to the gpt3 together with the user prompt
+[ ] Use ChatGPT API instead of GPT3 API

-[ ] Sending gpt3 response to the user
+[ ] Store chat history in a persistent storage in order to have a conversation

 # Demo video